Ground Up

 Art from the GroundWork summer extraction residency.
 October 12 – December 14

-Ground Up, GroundWork’s autumn exhibition is formed out of works of art being made in response to the GroundWork summer residency with the underlying theme of Extraction – what is taken out of the earth.
-Originally, nineteen artists took part (see the original outline call here).
+Ground Up, GroundWork’s autumn exhibition is formed out of works of art made in response to the GroundWork summer residency with the underlying theme of Extraction – what is taken out of the earth.
+Originally, twenty artists took part (see the original outline call here).
 It began with a week, of intense study and field trips from 22 – 28 July, in preparation for their eventual work.
 Over the next weeks until October, the artists continued with their own research and making.

 The resulting exhibition is splitting into two, according to the themes which have been developing.
-Part one: Ground Up will take place October to December 2024 For the first exhibition, we chose the artists whose work most closely follows the main theme, focusing on dry land.
+Part one: Ground Up takes place October to December 2024 For the first exhibition, we chose the artists whose work most closely follows the main theme, focusing on dry land.
 Part two: Ground Water will show the work by artists who focused more on wet land and will show from July to September 2025 to coincide with the next phase of residencies.

-Ground Up October 12 – December 14
+Ground Up: October 12 – December 14

 The Ground Up exhibition contents